DSA Roadmap for Placements: What Matters in 2026

 - Graph problems, DP, greedy algorithms

-- Emphasis on optimal solutions and clean code
+- Emphasis on best-case solutions and clean code

 - Multiple interview rounds, each with 1-2 problems